Omaha Car Accident Lawyers Who Work for You

 Driving too fast is a major cause of car accidents.
 Traveling at high speed makes it more difficult to control a car.
 It also takes longer to bring a car to a complete stop.
 This often results in a crash that leaves people hurt.
 Greater speed also means a harder impact, which causes even more serious injuries.

-If you've been injured in an accident, we'll look for evidence of speeding by the other driver.
+If you've been injured in a speeding accident, we'll look for evidence of speeding by the other driver.
 We'll review police reports to see if there was an estimated speed.
-We'll look for signs of speeding at the accident scene, such as skid marks.
+We'll look for signs of speeding at the crash scene, such as skid marks.
 We may consult an accident reconstruction expert to estimate speed based on the amount of damage caused.
 We have your case covered.

 Along with texting, there are many other activities that distract drivers and take their attention away from the road.
 This includes talking on the phone, operating a GPS or changing the radio station.
 Some drivers eat behind the wheel.
 Others check their hair in the mirror or put on makeup.
 Any of these activities take the driver's eyes off the road and greatly increase the risk of a crash.